FatihSahin/test-flask-sample/README.md

         ...
     </system.webServer>
     ```
-    * Enable Cors support in Global.asax (This is needed to support TestFlask Manager to be able to assert your scenarios)
+    * Enable Cors support in Global.asax (This is needed to support TestFlask Manager to be able to assert your scenarios by triggering your recorded steps with cross-site ajax calls)
     ```csharp
     protected void Application_BeginRequest(object sender, EventArgs e)
     {